Battle of Jankau: Background

 The Thirty Years' War began in 1618 when the Protestant-dominated Bohemian Estates offered the Crown to fellow Protestant Frederick V of the Palatinate, rather than conservative Catholic Emperor Ferdinand II.
 Most members of the Holy Roman Empire remained neutral, and the Bohemian Revolt was quickly suppressed.
 Financed by Maximilian of Bavaria, an army of the Catholic League launched the Palatinate campaign, and sent Frederick into exile in the Dutch Republic.

 Frederick's replacement by Maximilian as ruler and Prince-elector of the Palatinate changed the nature of the war, drawing in Protestant German states like Saxony and Brandenburg-Prussia, as well as external powers like Denmark-Norway.
 In 1630, Gustavus Adolphus of Sweden invaded Pomerania, partly to support his Protestant co-religionists, but also to control the Baltic trade, which provided much of Sweden's income.

 Swedish intervention continued despite the death of Gustavus at Lützen in November 1632, but their objectives conflicted with both Imperial states like Saxony, and their regional rivals, such as Denmark.
 Most of Sweden's Protestant German allies made peace with Emperor Ferdinand II in the 1635 Treaty of Prague.
 As a result, the war lost much of its religious nature, and became into a contest between the Empire and Sweden, who was supported by France, and George Rákóczi, Prince of Transylvania.

 Emperor Ferdinand III, who succeeded his father in 1637, initiated peace talks in 1643, then delayed negotiations, hoping his position would improve after a planned 1644 military offensive.
 However, the Swedes first defeated the Danes, who had re-entered the war as an Imperial ally, then destroyed an Imperial army in Saxony.
 Despite victory at Freiburg in August, the Bavarians under Franz von Mercy could not prevent French troops capturing Philippsburg, and occupying Lorraine.
 Mercy withdrew into Franconia, establishing winter quarters at Heilbronn.

 For 1645, Swedish commander Lennart Torstensson proposed a three-part offensive, intended to compel Ferdinand III to agree terms.
-It envisaged three simultaneous attacks, in order to prevent Imperial forces supporting each other.
+It envisaged three simultaneous attacks, in order to prevent Imperial forces from supporting each other.
 While France attacked Bavaria, Torstensson would lead his army into Bohemia; they would be joined here by Rákóczi, and their combined force would then move against the Imperial capital, Vienna.
 While roughly equal in numbers, the Swedish army in Bohemia was far better integrated, and despite poor health, Torstensson was an energetic and experienced general, with capable officers.
 Although his opponent Melchior von Hatzfeldt was a competent tactical leader, he was unable to control his subordinates, Johann von Götzen, and Johann von Werth.
 In addition, many of his troops were poorly equipped remnants from defeated armies, his best unit being 5,000 veteran Bavarian cavalry under von Werth.